 🚇 The nearest station is Tottenham Court Road.

-The Ivy Asia has gone the whole hog to celebrate the arrival of cherry blossom season with their limited edition Blossom Afternoon Tea.
+The Ivy Asia aways goes the whole hog to celebrate the arrival of cherry blossom season.
 All Ivy Asia sites are adorned with cherry blossom trees year-round so you can experience the gorgeous pink blooms in the plush restaurant setting whether or not it is spring, but this spring season, guests will be able to indulge in a cherry blossom themed afternoon tea under the blooms and immerse themselves in the spirit of Japan.

-So there you have it, all the best places to catch the cherry blossoms once they’re fully blooming throughout London this spring.
+So there you have it: the best places to catch the cherry blossoms once they’re fully blooming in London this spring.
 Grab your camera, and enjoy!